 Most Common Spiders in Pearland, TX

 It’s no secret that Pearland, Texas is filled with spiders.
 The hot and humid climate is perfect to allow a variety of spiders to thrive.
 If left unchecked, spiders can quickly overtake your home and leave you wondering just why in the world you live in southern Texas.
-To help give you an idea of what spiders are most common in Pearland, we have made a nice list for you.
+As a provider of pest control in Pearland, we’ll help give you an idea of what spiders are most common in Pearland, we have made a nice list for you.
 Here are the 5 most common spiders you’ll see:

 Despite their name, wolf spiders very rarely bite humans and they are not poisonous.
 Wolf spiders generally range from an inch to about 3 inches in diameter and are covered in hair, giving them a wolf-like appearance.
 Typically found in yards and fields, wolf spiders usually burrow into the ground and hunt their prey at night.
 Oddly enough, wolf spiders are one of the few spider species that don’t spin webs, so if you see a spider web in your home, you can be sure it isn’t a wolf spider.